jamiewannenburg/uacalcsrc/tasks/Task 13 - AbstractIntOperation.md

 - Designed for inheritance by Jython/Groovy subclasses that implement the actual logic
 - Very minimal implementation - mostly just constructor delegation to parent
 - Main method is empty stub - not suitable for CLI testing
+- **Implementation Priority**: Low - this is a minimal compatibility class
+- **Testing Complexity**: Low - only constructors and error throwing need testing
+- **Dependency Order**: Must wait for AbstractOperation and Operation traits to be implemented

 #### Rust Implementation Pattern
 ```rust